FP-22-23/java-term-project-TachoPablo2/README.md

 does the conversion from the strings of the csv to the corresponding datatype of each field.
 Has two methods: one for reading the lines of the file and another for parsing those lines into the corresponding datatypes.

 Type Races:

 has the property races, which is a list of type Race.
-It has two constructors, one from an empty list and one with a stream.
-It has the following methods, one to get the size, the hashcode and equals; the toString method, one to get all the items, one to add an item, another to add a collection of items, another to remove an item, another to check if a driver has raced in Formula E, another to get the number of victories of the driver passed as parameter, another to filter the drivers by grid position, another which returns a map with keys = to the number of victories and values a list of drivers, and the last one returns a map with keys = drivers and values = number of races in which the driver has participated.
+It had the following methods in delivery 2: two constructors, one from an empty list and one with a collection; one to get the size, the hashcode and equals; the toString method, one to get all the items, one to add an item, another to add a collection of items, another to remove an item, another to check if a driver has raced in Formula E, another to get the number of victories of the driver passed as parameter, another to filter the drivers by grid position, another which returns a map with keys = to the number of victories and values a list of drivers, and the last one returns a map with keys = drivers and values = number of races in which the driver has participated.

+Now in delivery 3, we have some updates:
+We have a new  constructor from a stream and some methods have been changed to streams and some created:
+- Boolean existanceofDriver(String driver)  which checks if the driver has raced in Formula E (now done with streams).
+- Integer numberVictoriesDriver(String driver)  which gets the number of wins of the driver passed as parameter (now done with streams).
+- Set<String> getDriversByGrid(Integer n) which returns a Set with the drivers who have started from the position passed as parameter (now done with streams).
+- Integer bestRankDriver(String driver)  which returns the best position finish of the driver passed as parameter.
+- List<Integer> getDriverFinishes(String name) which returns a list with the finishes of the driver passed as parameter.
+-  Map <String, Long> getNumberRacesByDriver() which returns a map with keys of type string and values of type long.
+The keys are the drivers and the values are the number of races disputed by the driver in the key (now done with streams)
+- Map <String, Integer> maxPositionByDriver() which returns a map with the driver and its best position finish
+- Map <String, String> winnerByRace() which returns a map which keys are the races and values are the driver who won the race in the key.
+- SortedMap<String, List<String>> topNDriversByRaceSeasonSorted2(Integer n, Season season) which returns a SortedMap whose keys are the races of the season passed as parameter and whose values are the top n drivers in the race of the key.
+It uses an auxiliary function to calculate the top n drivers of the list.
+- Map.Entry<String, Long> driverMostWins()  which returns the Map.Entry of the driver who has won most races.
+The key is the driver and the value the number of victories

 Type Group:
 enumerated type with all the team groups.